 Harnessing the power of electrons is possible by varying the components it’s channeled through.
 A conductor, such as a metal wire, allows it’s electrons to be easily displaced so an electric current flows through it quickly.
-An insulator performs the opposite task of blocking the flow of current where it isn’t needed or could result in injury.
+An insulator performs the opposite task by blocking the flow of current where it isn’t needed or could result in injury.
 A resistor can be used to slow the current of electricity, lowering its voltage.
-And a semi-conductor is like a resistor but not exactly.
+And a semiconductor is like a resistor but not exactly.

 Semi-conductors are made of an element, such as silicon, that has been mixed with another substance to boost its ability to have its electrons displaced in a controlled way.
 Some types of semi-conductors encourage a loss of electrons that opens up a “hole” that other free electrons stream toward, creating an electric current.
 This is the logic behind the photovoltaic cells used to collect solar energy.

-The units used to quantify electricity are named after the 18th century scientists who first observed the electromagnetic reactions of positive and negative charges.
+The units used to quantify electricity are named after the 18th-century scientists who first observed the electromagnetic reactions of positive and negative charges.